 (find more on this in the article “stories and testimonials”)

-Being a musical storyteller, makes the harp even more the perfect choice.
-I have already played the harp for many years, when I have learned, that since thousands of years, the harp has been the instrument of the storytellers, from ancient Egypt to our medieval troubadours and minstrels.
+Being a musical storyteller makes the harp, even more, the perfect choice.
+I have already played the harp for many years, when I have learned, that for thousands of years, the harp has been the instrument of the storytellers, from ancient Egypt to our medieval troubadours and minstrels.
 And still today in Africa, if someone is playing the harp, like the Kora, it is said, that this person can get in contact with the spirits and this way receive their stories from them.
 I really like that... (smile)

 Seriously, what the instrument itself brings into the music is absolutely crucial.
 It just has this miraculous ability to create and exude this amazing and uplifting atmosphere.
 That is why for me, the harp is more than a musical instrument, it is an experience.

-One of the friends, who is with me since the very beginning is Walter Keiser.
-As the drumming heart beat of the music, he always made sure the music had at least one foot on the ground, while the rest was flying all over the place.
+One of my friends, who is with me since the very beginning is Walter Keiser.
+As the drumming heartbeat of the music, he always made sure the music had at least one foot on the ground, while the rest was flying all over the place.

-Over about three years, together with Walter, Daniel and Andi, we started to re-activate our touring project, which has been reduced to a minimum for more then thirteen years.
+Over about three years, together with Walter, Daniel and Andi, we started to re-activate our touring project, which has been reduced to a minimum for more than thirteen years.